 Other symptoms may accompany a complex canker sore, such as fever, lethargy, and swollen lymph nodes.
 Complex canker sores are sometimes a sign of a serious health problem, so it's important to see your health care provider if you believe you may have one.

 How To Treat Recurring Canker Sores

 Fortunately, canker sores usually respond well to treatment.
 Addressing the root cause of a recurring canker sore — whether it's a dental issue or an underlying health condition — will help to prevent it from appearing in the future.

 But for times when you can't avoid a canker sore, here are a few options to minimize canker sore discomfort and perhaps even speed up healing time.

 Many over-the-counter (OTC) medications successfully treat canker sores, including patches, dental products, and topical treatments.

 Most OTC treatments use ingredients like benzocaine to numb the pain of a canker sore — Kank-A is a popular example.
 Other products, like patches or Hyland's healing dots, are designed to protect the skin from further damage or speed healing.
-Some organic products like Curoxen are even available.
+Some organic products like Curoxen are also available.